 The banking services to the people of West Bengal are provided through Commercial Banks (CBs), Regional Rural Banks (RRBs) and Cooperative Banks.
 Kolkata is the headquarters of three commercial banks, viz., United Bank of India, Allahabad Bank and UCO Bank.
 United Bank of India is the convener of State Level Bankers' Committee (SLBC) in the State.
-Under short term cooperative credit structure, the District Central Cooperative Banks (DCCBs) are functioning in 15 districts and branches of West Bengal State Cooperative Agriculture and Rural Development Banks (PCARDBs) are functioning in 16 districts and branches of West Bengal State Cooperative Agriculture and Rural Development Banks (SCARDB) are operating in two districts.
+Under short term cooperative credit structure, the District Central Cooperative Banks (DCCBs) are functioning in 15 districts and branches of West Bengal State Cooperative Bank (WBSCB) are operating in three districts.
+Under the Long term structure, 24 Primary Cooperative Agriculture and Rural Development Banks (PCARDBs) are functioning in 16 districts and branches of West Bengal State Cooperative Agriculture and Rural Development Bank (SCARDB) are operating in two districts.
 West Bengal State Finance Corporation (WBSFC) is another financing agency operating in the State.